jduell12/Java_Practice/README.md

 3. A program that prompts for a quote and an author and then displays the quotation and author.
 (Quote)

 4. A program that is a mad-lib game.
 It prompts the user for a noun, verb, adverb and an adjective and injects those words into the story.
+(MadLib)

+5. A program that prompts user for two numbers and proceeds to print out the sum, difference, product and quotient of those numbers.
+(SimpleMath)